Torniojaws/vortech-front-v2-vue/README.md

-# vortech-front-v2-vue
+# Vortech Frontend v2

-A Vue version of the vortechmusic.com frontend
+A Vue version of the https://vortechmusic.com frontend.